 Combining the right manufacturing technologies creates production workflows that meet consumer demand and align with organizational goals.
 And while every product is different, learning about manufacturing processes helps create a system that works for you.

-Here are six examples of manufacturing processes and their benefits and drawbacks.
+Here are six different types of manufacturing processes and their benefits and drawbacks.

 1. Batch process manufacturing